 “In the process of optimizing your social media presence with visuals, of course, you need to be mindful of choosing the right sizes and dimensions.
 Other than those specifications, though, you actually have a lot of great options”

-- Use appropriate colors so that your images look presentable
+- Use appropriate colors so that your posts look presentable.

-- If you are not able to design images yourself, hire a designer to do it.
+- If you are not able to design visuals yourself, hire a designer to do it professionally.

-- Use multiple types of images, like stock photos, clip-arts, charts, and other formats where needed.
+- Use multiple types of visuals, like stock photos, clip-arts, charts, and other formats where needed.

 7 Ways to Improve Engagements via Visual Aids

-Red Bull’s “Give You Wings” is a great example.
-The tagline describes the purpose of this drink, but images add life to the words.
+Red Bull’s “Give You Wings” tagline is always depicted in their cover photos as well.
+The tagline describes the purpose of this drink, and beautiful actionable images add life to those words.